FLOOREES/IThinkUPC_LAICOS/README.md

 # IThinkUPC_LAICOS
 LAICOS - by Pau Hidalgo Pujol, Adrià Flores Albó and Pablo Barrenechea Perea.

-To use this project you need to install the required modules.
+To use this project, you need to install the required modules.

-Additionally, use this command in the property folder:
+Additionally, navigate to the project folder and run the following command:

   - python manage.py runserver

-Finally, open the server and enjoy the web.
+Finally, open your web browser and access the server to enjoy the web application.